ivynya/FlexCore/README.md

 `flexcore.min.css` includes the base styles, and `flexcore-full.min.css` includes all optional module styles.
 Include the file in your HTML and you're good to go!

 ### Web Builder
-Build your own shim of FlexCore from our website.
-Coming soon.
+[Build your own shim of FlexCore from our website.](https://sdbagel.com/FlexCore/builder) Customize which components and modules you add on to build only what you need.

 ## Compatibility
 FlexCore adopts a Bootstrap-like naming scheme.
 This results in potential incompatibilities, meaning it is recommended that the two aren't used together.